Chuck-Carr/cronguard/PLAN.md

-# CronGuard - Cron Job Monitoring Service
+# TaskAlive - Cron Job Monitoring Service

 ## Project Overview
 A simpler, cheaper alternative to Cronitor for monitoring scheduled tasks and cron jobs.